chili-publish/grafx-documentation/docs/release-notes/index.md

 - Added endpoints to create, update, delete Integrations
 - Added endpoint to get details of a single Integration
-- Added endpoint to get available permissions for an Integration
+- Added endpoint to get available scopes for an Integration
 - Added endpoint to Rotate client secret
-- Added endpoints to manage permissions of Integrations
+- Added endpoints to manage scopes of Integrations

 **Authentication**